Ricky Rodson is an experienced cryptozoologist with several published books on the subjects of zoology, cryptozoology, and mythical beasts.

 4. Chilean Penguin Deaths

-Chile was the site of a particular strange mass animal death when three different species of animals all died within a small period of time along its shores back in March of 2009.
-First 1,200 dead penguins washed up onto the southern shores of the country over a couple of days.
+In March 2009, Chile was the site of a particular strange mass animal death when three different species of animals all died within a small period of time along its shores.
+The first 1,200 dead penguins washed up onto the southern shores of the country over a couple of days.

 None of the penguins showed any real sign of distress causing concern for local marine biologists.
 Then to make things even worse millions upon millions of sardines have seemed to succumb to the same fate and also began washing onto the shores of the country by the truckload.
 To this day, no one knows for sure what caused the deaths of so many animals within such a short period of time.